Damans227/personal-website/content/posts/journey-of-a-react-component-from-jsx-to-tsx.md

 ---
-title: "Journey of a React App From Jsx to Tsx: Handling Props"
+title: "Journey of a React App From Javscript to Typescript"
 date: 2023-03-18T10:47:57-04:00
 draft: false
 tags: